nxskok/notes/slides_c32.md

 feed 1.

 ## Reproducing the ANOVA
-- Pass the fitted model object into anova:
+- Pass the fitted model object into `anova`:

+\footnotesize

 ```r
 anova(pigs.2)